 A Guide to Fishing for Beginners: Tips & Tricks for an Easy Catch

 Believe it or not, fishing is an activity that anyone, anywhere can enjoy!
 It's just a case of learning the tricks of the trade, so that time and again you come home having enjoyed a successful, abundant catch.
-And, with August being National Fishing Month and the summer season consisting of long, warm sunny days (if we're lucky), then what better time to fine tune your fishing skills, or even pick up a rod for the first time?
-In and of itself, fishing is a leisurely activity that provides a chance to feel at one with nature and to spend a lovely day outdoors.
+And, with August being National Fishing Month and the summer season normally consisting of long, warm sunny days (we might be lucky with the weather yet!), then what better time to fine-tune your fishing skills, or even pick up a rod for the first time?
+In and of itself, fishing is a leisurely activity that provides a chance to feel at one with nature and to spend a day outdoors.
 It could lead you to visit some idyllic spots and it's sure to bring you some serenity and peace of mind that you might not even realise you needed!
 In addition to these well-being benefits, it's also a great way to put a hearty and nutritious meal on the table for little cost!
 However, we'd be fibbing if we didn't acknowledge that the best thing about fishing is that instant gratification you get when you reel in a catch!
 Since the fun of fishing primarily comes from something nibbling on the line, we've thrown together a list of fishing tips and tricks to help you bait, cast, and hook with ease...

 What do I need to go fishing in the UK for the first time?